devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

+backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/5-exercise-four-using-selectors) and will be used in the next step

+## Exercise Four: using ngrx selectors

+Up next we will create a [selector](https://ngrx.io/guide/store/selectors) for displaying the value.
+This has many advantages.
+One of them is information hiding, so we only get information which is relevant in the specific component.
+For us it's the value of counter.

+### Doings

+- create feature selector for `counter` via @ngrx/schematics
+- create specific selector for `value` of `CounterState`
+- use selector in `counter.component.ts`

+### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/5-exercise-four-defining-selectors) and will be used in the next step
+backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/6-exercise-five-using-actions-and-wiring-them) and will be used in the next step

+## Exercise Five: using ngrx actions